plutext/docx4j/README.md

 How do I get started?
 ------------------

-See the Getting Started guide.
+See the Getting Started guide: https://github.com/ricn/docx4j/blob/master/docs/Docx4j_GettingStarted.pdf?raw=true

 Where to get help?
 ------------------